jsvazic/GAHelloWorld/python/README.md

 # Genetic Algorithm Hello World!
-(Clojure Edition)
+(Python Edition)

-This is a simple project intended to showcase genetic algorithms with a well known example for all new developers; namely the classic "Hello, world!" example, written in Clojure.
+This is a simple project intended to showcase genetic algorithms with a well known example for all new developers; namely the classic "Hello, world!" example, written in Python.

 ## Overview

 The application simply "evolves" the string "Hello, world!" from a population of random strings.
-It is intended to be a gentle introduction into the world of genetic algorithms, specifically with Clojure.
-The program itself is really quite simple, and spans 3 namespaces.
-Only two of them do any real interesting work; the third one, <i>core.clj</i>, only exists as a driver for the application.
+It is intended to be a gentle introduction into the world of genetic algorithms, specifically with Python 2.7.
+The program itself is really simple, and is contained within a single file.

 ## Usage

-The project currently uses [Leiningen](https://github.com/technomancy/leiningen) for the build.
-To build it locally, run the following from a shell:
+The project is completely self contained.
+To execute the application, run the following command from a shell (assuming that python 2.7+ is on your path):

-> lein uberjar
+> python gahelloworld.py

-To execute the application, execute the build and then run:

-> java -jar gahelloworld-1.0.0-SNAPSHOT-standalone.jar

 ## Copyright and License